Seahawks injury report: Duane Brown leaves loss vs. Saints with arm injury; Ziggy Ansah ‘feels good’

 Carroll, though, also cautioned that the Seahawks “won’t rush it along’’ to get Penny back.

-Without Penny, fourth-year tailback C.J.
-Prosise backed up Carson, and played significantly from the time of Carson’s fumble through the end of the game.
-Prosise didn’t make much impact on the running game with just five yards on four carries, but he did have five receptions for 38 yards in his most significant action in two seasons.
+Without Penny, Prosise backed up Carson, and played significantly from the time of Carson’s fumble through the end of the game.
+Prosise, in his fourth year with the Seahawks, didn’t make much impact on the running game with just 5 yards on four carries, but he did have five receptions for 38 yards in his most significant action in two seasons.

 Homer didn’t play.